Sciver-Brunt guides Mumbai to inaugural WPL title

 Delhi recovered from 79-9, with Hayley Matthews taking 3-5, to eventually post 131-9 from their 20 overs.

-In front of a raucous crowd at the Brabourne Stadium in Mumbai, Meg Lanning's Delhi won the toss and chose to bat, but were in early trouble at 35-3 as England bowler Issy Wong took three wickets
+In front of a raucous crowd at the Brabourne Stadium in Mumbai, Meg Lanning's Delhi won the toss and chose to bat, but were in early trouble at 35-3 as England bowler Issy Wong took three wickets.

 Lanning and Marizanne Kapp added 38 for the fourth wicket but Delhi unravelled in a collapse of six wickets for just six runs, slipping from 73-3 to 79-9.